tieututinhoc/piracy/docs/telegram.md

 - [@music](https://t.me/music) - Music Search Bot.
 - [@spotdlrobot](https://t.me/spotdlrobot) - Simple bot to download Spotify Songs in High quality (_no FLAC!_).
 You can't invite the bot into Groups.
-- [ppmusicbot - Spotify playlist bot](https://github.com/kimmobrunfeldt/ppmusicbot) - Telegram bot which adds all linked Spotify track links to a shared playlist.
-- [@DeezloaderAn0n_bot](https://github.com/An0nimia/DeezloaderAn0n_bot) - Download songs from Deezer and if they are now avbl. in Deezer it downloads it from YouTube.
+- [@DeezloaderAn0n_bot](https://github.com/An0nimia/DeezloaderAn0n_bot) - Download songs from Deezer and if they are not available in Deezer it downloads it from YouTube.
 - [@Soundclouddownloadbot](https://t.me/Soundclouddownloadbot) - Download SoundCloud files (music, no playlists) - from within Telegram.
 You can't invite the Bot into Groups.
 - [@MyMusicBot](https://t.me/MyMusicBot)
 - [@moozikestan_bot](https://t.me/moozikestan_bot)